Infinitely divisible priors for multivariate survival functions: A large class of tractable models for continuous distributions

-The results of this section are summarized in the following theorem, which provides a tractable formula for the posterior of an IDEM prior under Condition \ref{condabsolutecont}. \begin{thm} Assume that Condition \ref{condabsolutecont} is satisfied and that $\alpha=\infty\delta_{\binfty}$.
-Then, the posterior of $\ubmX$ and $\mu$ is given by
+The results of this section are summarized in the following theorem, which provides a tractable formula for the posterior of an IDEM prior under Condition \ref{condabsolutecont}. \begin{thm} Let $\mu$ denote and IDEM which satisfies Condition \ref{condabsolutecont} and assume that $\alpha=\infty\delta_{\binfty}$.
+Then, the posterior of the corresponding exchangeable min-id sequence $\ubmX$ and $\mu$ is given by